 Our books-in-progress are valuable.
 Don’t let yours fall victim to a hacker or computer failure.
 Here are some tips for how to backup your manuscripts with the least possible hassle.

-I conducted a survey via my mailing list asking about people’s experiences with beta readers.
+I conducted a survey via my mailing list asking about people’s experiences with getting feedback on their writing.
 I received a rush of responses – 50 in the first two hours alone.
 Thank you all so much for your input!
-Clearly, many writers think it’s valuable to get manuscript feedback, but also sometimes struggle with the process.
-Beta […]
+Clearly, many writers think it’s valuable to get manuscript feedback, but also sometimes struggle with […]

 Imagine this: you are writing on a desert island, or in a cottage with a view over mountains or forest or ocean.
 Words flow down your arms and out your fingers onto the page – glowing, powerful, beautiful words.
 Food magically appears when you’re hungry.
 No one interrupts you.
 No one disapproves.
 No one laughs […]